 As marketing plays a bigger role in the greater buyer journey, marketers have started to rely on technological solutions to stay top of mind and maintain a competitive advantage.
 These technological solutions are known as MarTech, or marketing technologies, and make marketing efforts more effective and efficient.

 This trend comes as no surprise.
 In 2019, marketing leaders answered that they utilized only 58% of their MarTech stack’s potential.
-As such, consolidating your MarTech into an optimized stack of a few all-encompassing solutions is the key to streamlining your marketing strategy in 2020.
+As such, consolidating your MarTech into an optimized stack of a few all-encompassing solutions is the key to streamlining your marketing strategy.
 Creating a robust but consolidated marketing technology stack will help to increase your teams’ efficiency and improve all aspects of your marketing—and sales—operations, from content to customer relationships.

 But before we jump into building a MarTech, here’s a quick rundown of what a MarTech stack entails.